What Is A Living Will In Virginia?

 Appointing a Healthcare Agent

-When choosing a healthcare agent, consider someone you trust to follow your wishes and make difficult decisions under pressure.
-It’s crucial to discuss your preferences with your agent and provide them with a copy of your living will.
+When choosing a Healthcare Agent, consider someone you trust to follow your wishes and make difficult decisions under pressure.
+Discuss your preferences with your agent and provide them with a copy of your Living Will.

 The Role of Healthcare Providers in Honoring Living Wills